RaccoonlabDev/docs/doc/ice/README.md

 ### 5.4.
 Watchdog

 The node constantly performs updating watchdog values.
 If update is not happed for at least 0.5 seconds, it cause a hardware reset of microcontoller.
 This feature allows a node to leave a hang state if it is happend.

+### 5.5.
+Stats recorder

+The node automatically stores few parameters into the flash memory.
+Since writing to the flash is time consuming operation that may affect of performance, the saving request is called only after a short amount of time after disarm.

+- `flight_time_sec` parameter keeps overall time during ARM,
+- `ice_time_sec` parameter keeps overall time when internal combustion engine is enabled.

+You might be interesting in checking the last paramer to be sure that the lift engine operation time has not expired.

 ## 6. Parameters